blaenk/site/content/notes/distributed-systems.md

 A problem with mitigating phantoms is that there is nothing to acquire a lock on because we are expecting the absence of some record in the first place.
 One workaround to this problem is to flip the situation by _materializing conflicts_, in other words, having physical records that represent the "absence", for example records for "empty slots" in a booking system.

+In this strategy, the table is purely a collection of locks, used to turn a phantom into a concrete lock conflict on a set of rows.
+However, materializing conflicts can be difficult, so it is considered a last resort and serializable isolation is preferred.

+## Race Conditions

+In summary, the race conditions are:

+* Dirty reads: Reading another write before it has been committed.
+Prevented by: read committed isolation level and stronger.
+* Dirty writes: Overwriting a value that another client wrote but had not yet committed.
+Prevented by almost all transaction implementations.
+* Read skew (non-repeatable reads): Client sees different parts of the database at different points in time.
+Prevented by snapshot isolation, usually implemented with multi-version concurrency control (MVCC).
+* Lost updates: Two clients perform read-modify-write cycles, where one overwrites other's write without incorporating its changes, losing data.
+Some snapshot isolation prevents this, otherwise requires a manual lock e.g. `SELECT FOR UPDATE`.
+* Write skew: Transaction reads a value, decides based on its value, then writes the effect to the database.
+Before the write is made, the premise of the decision is no longer true.
+Prevented only by serializable isolation.
+* Phantom reads: Transaction reads objects matching a search condition, then another client writes objects affecting the results of the original search (e.g. insertion, deletion).
+Prevented by snapshot isolation in straightforward phantom reads, otherwise in context of write skew requires index-range locks.

+Weak isolation levels prevent against some while requiring explicit locking for others.

+Serializable isolation prevents against all issues.

+# Distributed System Issues

+## Faults and Partial Failures

+In an asynchronous network, it is impossible to distinguish a lost request from a remote node being down from a response being lost.

+A network partition (aka netsplit, aka network fault) is when part of the network is cut off from the rest due to a network fault.

+Even if network faults are/were rare, software needs to be designed to anticipate and handle them, or it may react in unexpected ways such as inducing data loss or permanently being unable to serve requests even when the network recovers.

+Some ways in which a client can detect that a node is not working include:

+* The process crashed but the node is otherwise reachable, in which case the operating system closes or refuses TCP connections with RST or FIN packets.
+If it crashed while handling a request, the client can't know how much data was processed.
+* If the process crashed (or was killed) but the operating system remains, a script can notify other nodes about the crash to preempt timeout expirations.
+HBase does this.

+A positive response from the application is necessary to be certain of a request's success.

+Timeout durations pose a tradeoff between quick fault detection and increased false-positive when a node is simply slowed down, against slower fault detection but fewer false-positives.
+False positives in detecting a node failure can lead to interrupted processing that may need to be repeated.
+Failover itself places additional load on the nodes and the network, which can exacerbate issues leading to even more false-positive failure detections leading to cascading failure, with the extreme being all nodes declaring all other nodes dead.

+Variability of packet delays on networks is usually due to queueing.